travisrmetz/w251-project/README.md

 - A _dead reckoning_ plot on which the navigator estimates the ship's track.
 - For manual computation, a number of volumes containing published tables.

 An automated hybrid inertial-celestial navigation system for aircraft, referred to as _astroinertial_ navigation, exists aboard high-end military aircraft and missile systems.
-These systems rely on catalogs of stars and a estimated position developed through integration of acceleromter data [[x]](#x).
+These systems rely on catalogs of stars and an estimated position developed through integration of accelerometer data [[x]](#x).

 ### 1.2 Intent of this Project
 We want to explore the possibility of applying deep learning to the task of automating celestial  navigation.
 We entered this project wanting to answer the following questions:

-- Can we demonstrate the possiblity of a viable solution to marine celestial navigation by casting it as a deep regression problem?
+- Can we demonstrate the possibility of a viable solution to marine celestial navigation by casting it as a deep regression problem?
 - What is the minimum amount of information that we need to provide such a system?
-In particular, can we build a system that suggests—if it does not achieve—a viable solution that does not take an estimated positon, as is computed in an astroinertial system or as is estimated by mariners through dead reakoning, as input?
+In particular, can we build a system that suggests—if it does not achieve—a viable solution that does not take an estimated position, as is computed in an astroinertial system or as is estimated by mariners through dead reckoning, as input?

 *[Return to contents](#Contents)*